Overview of the Program

 - This process gives more in-depth information and ideas for change because the facilitator can ask follow-up questions that probe deeper than a questionnaire.

 - This process provides a fairly good assessment of what your students think constitutes “good teaching” in your context because they answer and discuss open-ended questions about their own learning and what is helping and impeding this process.

 - This process gives students an opportunity to reflect on classroom dynamics and their own role in class success.
 They can talk with one another about their collective responsibility to make the class work.

 - Students appreciate having an opportunity to give feedback early enough in the term for it to make a difference for them.

-- We do not ask students if they like the course or the instructor, or if the instructor is effective or a good teacher.
-Rather, we focus on specific course components that are either working well or are in need of improvement.
+- The MCI does not ask students if they like the course or the instructor, or if the instructor is effective or a good teacher.
+Rather, it focuses on specific course components that are either working well or are in need of improvement.

 - You have the opportunity to talk with colleagues about your course.